yupengyanguncc/Research/docs/Data_Structure_and_Algorithm/Hash_Table.md

 ### Array vs Hash Table

-Example: if we want to have an array that records how manu times each word apperas:
+Example: if we want to have an array that records how many times each word appears:

 - **Array Limitation:**